 Post and engage

 Like all other social media platforms, consistency is key — you will need to make sure that you are regularly devoting time to keeping your social media updated.
 Social media in general can be time consuming, therefore you will need to either make time for it, or delegate.
-The content on Twitter is different to other social media as you are limited to 240 characters (it used to be 140), so you need to keep it concise and to the point.
+The content on Twitter is different to other social media as you are limited to 240 characters.
+However this is an improvement form the previous 140 limit, so you need to keep it concise and to the point.

 When it comes to tweeting and creating good quality, engaging tweets, here are some things to keep in mind:

 - Keep it short and concise and get to the point.